-Connections to vertical heat exchanger piping must use socket fusion or butt fusion joining methods.
+Connections to bored geothermal heat exchanger piping must use socket fusion or butt fusion joining methods.

 Only food-grade or USP-grade propylene glycol must be used as heat transfer fluid.
 No other materials or additives must be used except for potable water.
 A permanent sign must be attached to the heat pump specifying that only approved heat transfer fluids must be used.

-A vertical heat exchanger constructed according to this part must be no less than 35 feet from a water-supply well.
+A bored geothermal heat exchanger constructed according to this part must be no less than 35 feet from a water-supply well.
 The horizontal piping must be no less than ten feet from a water-supply well.

-The owner of the vertical heat exchanger must notify the commissioner of heat loop leakage or loss of pressure within 24 hours after the owner becomes aware of the loss or leak.
+The owner of the bored geothermal heat exchanger must notify the commissioner of heat loop leakage or loss of pressure within 24 hours after the owner becomes aware of the loss or leak.

 October 10, 2014

 Copyright © 2014 by the Revisor of Statutes, State of Minnesota.
 All rights reserved.